Frequently Asked Questions

 (ParkPlus underground lot accessible from 9th Avenue just after McLeod Trail North intersection)

 Telus Convention Centre

 (ParkPlus underground lot accessible from 1st street SE just after 7th Avenue intersection)

 (ParkPlus underground lot accessible from McLeod Trail North just after 9th avenue intersection)

 If I need cash, where are the closest ATMs?

-In 2019, the festival will be able to take cash, debit and credit cards.
+The Festival takes cash, credit or debit cards.
 However, if you want to obtain cash, the closest ATMs are located in the Telus Convention Centre and the Marriott Hotel.
 Just ask our Box Office volunteers and they will be able to direct you.

 If I buy a festival pass, do I need to indicate which of the films I will be attending?

 No. When you buy either a Festival Pass or the Friends of the Festival package, the ticketing platform will send you a ticket for each of the screenings at the festival.
 We just ask that you try to arrive at least 15 minutes prior to screening time.
 This gives you time to get some treats and drinks and find your seat.
 10 minutes prior to the screening, should the screening be sold out and there are empty seats, we will begin selling tickets for those seats which means if you show up at the last minute, your seat may be gone.